eleniums/go-workflow/README.md

 - `If`: Conditionally perform one action or another.
 - `NoOp`: Does nothing.
 Useful as a dead end.
 - `Catch`: Handle an error instead of terminating the workflow.
+- `Finally`: Call a follow-up function after an action completes.

 ## TODO
 - [ ] Add Catch function to handle an error.